Luucko/ErasmusGo/doc/Project Documentation.md

 The use case diagram visually represents the system's functionality by showing the actors and their interactions with the system.
 It captures the core functionality required to meet user goals.
 You can find the Legend [**here**](https://github.com/Luucko/ErasmusGo/blob/main/doc/ErasmusGO_Welcome_System_UCD_Legend.png).

 ### 3. **Sequence Diagram**
 The sequence diagram illustrates the dynamic interaction between system components during specific processes.
 It focuses on the order of messages exchanged to complete a use case.
-You can find the [**Account Management Flow**](https://github.com/Luucko/ErasmusGo/blob/main/doc/ErasmusGO_User_Account_Management_Flow_SD.png) and the [**Features and Navigation**](https://github.com/Luucko/ErasmusGo/blob/main/doc/ErasmusGO_User_Account_Management_Flow_SD.png) diagrams in the "/doc" folder in this solution.
+You can find the [**Account Management Flow**](https://github.com/Luucko/ErasmusGo/blob/main/doc/ErasmusGO_User_Account_Management_Flow_SD.png) and the [**Features and Navigation**](https://github.com/Luucko/ErasmusGo/blob/main/doc/ErasmusGO_User_Account_Management_Flow_SD.png) diagrams in the "/doc" folder in our solution on GitHub, or by clicking on the links above.

 ---